SBFRF/Wind/README.md

 Wind
 ====

-this is wind analysis FRF
+This Code is no longer supported